 - Prepare a policies and procedures manual, staffing plan, job descriptions and other documentation as deemed appropriate by the EDTF. - Prepare an internal communications plan with the City that will establish objectives, means and timetable.
 The plan should incorporate shared planning, monitoring and reporting using the performance measurement model in this strategy.
-Quarterly meetings and reporting are strongly recommended. - Investigate the feasibility of establishing a capital reserve amongst partners that can be used to coordinate and leverage priority projects or initiatives. - Engage training and professional development for all Agency board members and management.
+Quarterly meetings and reporting are strongly recommended. - Investigate the feasibility of establishing a capital reserve amongst partners that can be used to coordinate and leverage priority projects or initiatives. - Engage training and professional development, including leadership training, for all NPC board members and management.